nickyreinert/wordCloud-for-Wordpress/README.md

 # wordCloud-for-Wordpress 2
-A plugin for wordpress to display cloud words in pages and posts.
+A plugin for Wordpress to display cloud words in pages and posts.

 This plugin allowsy you to use shortcodes in pages and posts to create word clouds based on a list of counted words or a given text.
 The words will be rendered into a canvas.
 Based on their occurrences the size and color changes.
 This plugin is based on the great wordList2-library by timdream: https://github.com/timdream/wordcloud2.js